 Our brines make your food so mouth-watering delicious it’s like indulging in a guilty pleasure… without the guilt!
 The meat will be so moist & juicy you’ll be sorry you didn’t make more!
 With our kits, we’ve done all the proper measuring of the salt and spices, taking out all the guesswork for you.
-We have 2 brining kits - our zesty Lemon Brine and our mouth watering Garlic Brine.
-We can also always help you with the classic Corned Beef Brine (which uses our Pickling Spice)
+We have 3 brining mixes - our zesty Lemon Brine, our mouth watering Garlic Brine, and our tempting Turkey Brine.
+We can also always help you with the classic Corned Beef Brine, which uses our Pickling Spice.

 What is brining and why should I brine?

 Brining is the soaking of poultry, pork, or other lean meats in a solution of water, salt and generally herbs and spices for the purpose of making the meat more moist and juicy, as well as more tender and flavorful.
 Brining actually works better to pull flavors into meat than using a rub.
 The salt solution increases the moisture holding capacity of the meat.
 While cooking or grilling, moisture is still lost, but 2 things happen – first you start with more moisture in the meat, and second, less moisture is actually lost from the meat because of the chemical process that occurs.

 To summarize – it’s like giving your meat a relaxing bath that leaves it moist, tender, and deliciously seasoned!

 Here comes the chemistry.
 When meat is added to a salt solution, salt is drawn into the meat.
 The high salt concentration then draws the liquid deep into the meat, where it begins to denature the muscle proteins, hence tenderizing the meat.
 The liquid is then “stuck” in the meat, and does not easily release out, even during cooking.
 The spices?
 They are drawn into the meat with the saltwater mixture.
 (Unfortunately, the spices can’t really be drawn deeply into the meat without the salt)